Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 Time Doctor helps you:

-- Accurately track time taken per task/project in real-time.
+- Accurately track the time taken per task/project in real-time and take control of your work day.

 - Measure productivity with the help of powerful reports.